Skip to main content

 Motivation

 In.java lets us read information stored in different files.
 As long as we know the format of a file, we can parse its contents and programmatically interact with it.
-The first example we will see of In.java is with hw02, Personality Quiz, where you will determine a users personality based upon user input and information stored in a separate file containing quiz questions, answer options, a personality scoring guide and details about each personality.
+The first example we will see of In.java is with hw02, NBody, where you will simulate a universe based upon information stored in a separate file containing the radius, positions, velocities, and image files of each of the bodies in the solar system.
+Crucially, you do not need to know any other information other than the format of this file in order to simulate infinitely many solar systems with your program.

 Downloading and Using In.java